yashisingh-ds/-Personal_Transaction_Insights_Dashboard/README.md

 # 💳 Personal_Transaction_Insights_Dashboard

-This project is an interactive Power BI dashboard that analyzes personal transaction history to generate actionable financial insights.
-It showcases data cleaning, transformation, and DAX-based metrics like Total Income, Total Expense, Net Balance, and Average Transaction Amount, alongside interactive visualizations for trends, top payees, and category-wise spending.
-Designed with a business-focused perspective, it demonstrates the ability to convert raw financial data into strategic insights.
+This project is an interactive Power BI dashboard analyzing personal transaction data to generate actionable financial insights.
+It features advanced analyses such as recurring vs. one-time transactions, spending forecasts, cash flow health metrics, and category-wise trends, alongside interactive visualizations and DAX-based metrics like Total Income, Total Expense, and Net Balance.
+Designed with a business-focused perspective, it highlights the ability to turn raw financial data into strategic insights.

 ## **Dataset & Preparation**
 The dataset used in this project is **anonymized and synthetic** to ensure privacy.
 It originally contained the following columns: